mui/material-ui/test/regressions/README.md

 2. a demo from `docs/src/pages`

    By default all demos are included.
-   We excluded demos if they are redundant or flaky etc.
+   We exclude demos if they are redundant or flaky etc.
+   The logic for this exclusion is handled (like the composition) in `./index.js`

 If you introduce new behavior, prefer adding a demo to the documentation to solve documentation and testing with one file.
 If you're adding a new test prefer a new component instead of editing existing files since that might unknowingly alter existing tests.